AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-microsoft-teams/install-workfront-ms-teams.md

    This adds a Workfront icon under the Type your questions here field.
 You can quickly access the Search area from here.
    For information about searching for Workfront items, see [Search for and share Adobe Workfront items in Microsoft Teams](../../workfront-integrations-and-apps/using-workfront-with-microsoft-teams/search-for-and-share-wf-items-in-ms-teams.md).

-## Log in to Workfront from Microsoft Teams
+## Log in to Workfront from Microsoft Teams {#log-in-to-workfront-from-microsoft-teams}

 As a Microsoft Teams team owner, you must install the Workfront for Microsoft Teams app for your team before you or anyone on the team can log in to Workfront from Microsoft Teams.

 When you are logged in to Workfront from Microsoft Teams, you can receive Workfront notifications in the Workfront bot channel or you can perform certain actions in Workfront from Microsoft Teams.&nbsp;

-For information about installing the Workfront app, see the [Install Workfront for Microsoft Teams](#installing-workfront-for-ms-teams) section in this article.
+For information about installing the Workfront app, see the [Install Workfront for Microsoft Teams](#install-workfront-for-microsoft-teams) section in this article.

 For information about accessing Workfront from Microsoft Teams to perform certain actions, see [Access Adobe Workfront from Microsoft Teams](../../workfront-integrations-and-apps/using-workfront-with-microsoft-teams/access-workfront-from-ms-teams.md).